antonjan/eshailsat2/README.md

 -eshailuplinkgen.grc - a GNU Radio flowgraph for generating an USB signal at 2.4 GHz for uplinking to the QO-100 / Es'hailsat-2 narrowband amateur transponder.
 Uses Controlled Envelope SSB blocks from https://github.com/drmpeg/gr-cessb
 # Project Purpose.
-I was looking for a way to lock to the Beacon to allow me to still use cheep LNB that do not have stable LO so the frequency can the be offset by the locking PLL offset.
+I was looking for a way to lock to the Beacon to allow me to still use a cheep LNB that do not have stable LO so the frequency can then be offset by the locking PLL.
-This will allow me to expose service to listen to specific frequency wile still using unstableness LNB LO.
+This will allow me to expose a service to listen to specific frequency wile still using unstableness LNB LO.
-I the found this project and witch lock to the beacon telemetry tracking the frequency.
+I then found this project and witch locks to the beacon telemetry tracking the frequency.
-I think this is a grate project that that would allow me to add my fetches as listed below.
+I think this is a grate project that would allow me to add my fetcheirs as listed below.
 # Original Block diagram
 ![Eshail-2 QA-100 Beacon lock](beacontrack_2.grc.png)
 Application screenshot